PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 The response timeout (number of milliseconds, or 'infinite' for no timeout) is indicated under `Timeout`.
 After this interval, OpenSesame will stop tracking and move on to the next item.

+### Boundaries

+`Boundaries` can be used for specifying vertical or horizontal boundaries on the screen.
+If the mouse crosses one of the boundaries, OpenSesame will stop tracking and move on to the next item.
+This can be helpful, e.g., if a stimulus should only be displayed once the mouse passes a certain threshold.
+Boundaries are specified in sketchpad metric (or 'no', if no checking should be performed for a specific boundary).

 ### Correct button

 `Correct button` can be used to specify the name of the button corresponding to the correct response (as a string or an experimental `[variable]`).
 If specified, participants' responses are classified as correct (or not) depending on whether the name of the button participants clicked corresponds to the value in this field.
 OpenSesame will also populate the variable `correct` (and `correct_[item_name]`) with either '1' (given response matches correct response) or '0' (no match).